chmorgan34/Social-Media-MVC/README.md

 This is my attempt at a simple discussion board similar to Reddit with some inspiration taken from Indeed.

+It uses ASP.NET Core MVC and Entity Framework Core for the backend and Bootstrap for the frontend.

 ## Usage
 Click "Register" in the top-right corner to create an account.
 From there you're free to:
 - Create new posts (click the "+" button next to the search bar)